cfbolz/pypy-15-blog/blogpost.rst

 compiler optimizations to the tracing JIT and setting up CI infrastructure?
 Another strand of work, that went on sort of concurrently to the JIT generator improvements, were deep rewrites in the Python runtime, and the Python data structures.
-I am going to write about two exemplary ones here.
+I am going to write about two exemplary ones here, maps and storage strategies.

 The first such rewrite is fairly standard.
 Python instances are similar to Javascript objects, in that you can add arbitrary attributes to them at runtime.